Hero-OEC/Seenit/replit.md

 ### Frontend Architecture
 - **Framework**: React 18 with TypeScript using Vite as the build tool
-- **Styling**: Tailwind CSS with a custom retro theme featuring warm colors (oranges, creams, blues)
+- **Styling**: Tailwind CSS with a custom blue theme featuring modern, clean blues and whites
 - **UI Components**: Radix UI primitives with shadcn/ui component library for consistent design
 - **State Management**: TanStack Query (React Query) for server state management and caching
 - **Routing**: Wouter for lightweight client-side routing